Hani people

 Typical daily attire of ethnic Hani in China, pictured in Yuanyang County, Yunnan Province.

 A Ho (Hani) woman and her child in Laos, circa 2003.

-The Hani or Ho people (Hani: Haqniq; 哈尼族 (Hānízú); Người Hà Nhì / 𠊛何贰) are a Lolo-speaking ethnic group in Southern China, Northern Laos, and Vietnam.
+The Hani or Ho people (Hani: Haqniq; 哈尼族 (Hānízú); Người Hà Nhì / 𠊛何贰) are a Lolo-speaking ethnic group in southern China, northern Laos, and northern Vietnam.
 They form one of the 56 officially recognized nationalities of the People's Republic of China and one of the 54 officially recognized ethnic groups of Vietnam.
 In Laos, the Hani are more commonly known as Ho.

 Distribution

 There are 12,500 Hani living in Lai Châu Province and Lào Cai Province of Vietnam.
 The Ho reside in the mountainous northern regions of Phongsaly Province in Laos, near the Chinese and Vietnamese borders.

 China

 Over ninety percent of present-day Hani peoples live in the Province of Yunnan in Southern China, located across the Ailao Mountains, between the Mekong River and the Red River (Yuanjiang river).

 Subdivisions of Hani autonomous counties within prefecture-level cities and a prefecture, within Yunnan are: